Discovering...

 Falco eleonorae

-This elegant, long-winged falcon breeds on Atlantic islands off the Moroccan coast, timing its nesting to coincide with autumn passerine migration.
+This elegant, long-winged falcon breeds on Atlantic islands off the Moroccan coast, timing its nesting to coincide with autumn passerine migration so it can feed small birds to its chicks.
 Both dark and pale morphs occur.
 Breeding colonies are best observed by boat from Essaouira.
-During migration, birds can be spotted along the entire Atlantic coast hawking insects and small birds over the waves.
+During migration, birds can be spotted along the Atlantic coast hawking insects and small birds over the waves.

 Falco pelegrinoides

 The desert cousin of the Peregrine Falcon, smaller and paler with a distinctive rufous nape.
 Barbary Falcons inhabit arid gorges and desert cliff faces throughout southern Morocco.
 Todra Gorge offers some of the most reliable sightings, where pairs nest on high ledges and hunt pigeons and larks over the surrounding desert.
-Their high-speed stoops along the gorge walls are a memorable spectacle.
+Their high-speed stoops along the gorge walls are a spectacle worth the trip alone.

 Picus vaillantii

 A large, handsome green woodpecker restricted to the forests of North Africa.
 Males have an entirely red crown and moustache, while females show a black crown.
 The cedar and oak forests of the Middle Atlas around Ifrane are the most reliable location.
-Listen for their loud, laughing call echoing through the ancient cedars before scanning tree trunks and fallen logs.
+Listen for their loud, laughing call echoing through the ancient cedars, then scan tree trunks and fallen logs.
 Early morning visits to mature forest stands offer the best chances.

 Phoenicopterus roseus